 Snake Tray offers two types of prefabricated overhead cable management trays designed to ensure the proper spacing, turn radii and consistent support of all cables in a data center.
 The 801 Series Mega Snake is designed to be mounted to walls, suspended from the ceiling or attached directly to the tops of racks and cabinets.
 Strong as steel yet flexible, Mega Snake is premanufactured in straight segments, turns, Ts and crosses for a predictable, uniform solution.
 Its built-in suspension system eliminates costly brackets, and an easy to install splice kit quickly creates both a mechanical and electrical bond.
 The 653 Series Aluminum Cable Tray is perfect for those data centers with heavier overhead cable loads.
 Available as both ventilated and non-ventilated trough types in a variety of widths and lengths, these lightweight sections are easy to install yet offer a high loading capacity to manage larger cable runs.
 Heavy duty brackets, fittings and support accessories are available to create a customized high capacity cable conveyance system for any environment.

 The 301 Series Snake Canyon is the preeminent cable tray management solution for use under raised access floors.
 This patented modular system is compatible with any brand or type of access floor including stringerless floors.
-Snake Canyon fits under any size 2′ x 2′ floor grid and offers integrated power distribution accessories to meet data center electrical and data cabling needs in one solution.
+Snake Canyon fits under any size 2′ x 2′ floor grid and offers integrated power distribution accessories to meet data center cabling needs in one solution.
 Simply lift the floor panels and drop in Snake Canyon segments to create a new cable pathway safely separated from under floor HVAC and utility lines.
 There’s no complicated hardware, cables are kept organized and out of sight, and the trays can be moved and reused as needed.

 Whether your next data center calls for overhead or under floor data center cable trays, for a micro data center or a facility occupying millions of square feet, Snake Tray has a flexible solution.
 All Snake Tray products can be used for copper unshielded twisted pair, coaxial and fiber data lines as well as for power distribution, and all splices are UL classified as EGC (Equipment Grounding Conductor) safe.
 Mega Snake and Snake Canyon are both designed for easy cable loading and simple post-install access to make changes, repairs or additions.
 Snake Tray also offers steel and aluminum cable runways for heavier load capacities.
 And all of our products nest together for compact and cost effective shipping and material